Macchi M.52: M.52bis or M.52R

 At Venice on 30 March 1928, de Bernardi, flying the lone M.52bis (or M.52R), set a new world speed record of 512.776 km/h.
 De Bernardi thus became both the first person to exceed 300 miles per hour (483 km/h) and the first person to exceed 500 kilometres per hour (310 mph).

 Although Italy had planned to enter all three of the later Macchi M.67 racing seaplanes in the 1929 Schneider Trophy race, one of them crashed during training.
-As a substitute, the M.52R was entered alongside the two surviving M.67s to represent Italy in the race, hosted by the United Kingdom, which took place on 7 September 1929 at Calshot on the Isle of Man.
+As a substitute, the M.52R was entered alongside the two surviving M.67s to represent Italy in the race, hosted by the United Kingdom, which took place on 7 September 1929 at Calshot off the Isle of Wight.
 Flown by Pilot Marshal (Warrant Officer) Tommaso Dal Molin, it was the only one of the three Italian aircraft to finish, gaining second place with a speed of 457.380 km/h (284.20 mph).
-This was well behind the winner, a British Supermarine S.6 piloted by Richard Waghorn, which set a world speed record of 331.17 mph during one lap of the race and finished with an average speed of 329 mph over the course of the entire seven-lap race, but the M.52bis′s average speed nonetheless was 2.71 mph higher than that of the winner of the previous Schneider Cup race in 1927.
+This was well behind the winner, a British Supermarine S.6 piloted by Richard Waghorn, which set a world speed record of 331.17 mph during one lap of the race and finished with an average speed of 329 mph over the course of the entire seven-lap race, but the M.52bis's average speed nonetheless was 2.71 mph higher than that of the winner of the previous Schneider Cup race in 1927.